House passes $1.9T pandemic bill on near party-line vote - WTMJ

 Associated Press

-The new president’s vision for flushing cash to individuals, businesses, states and cities battered by COVID-19 passed on a near party-line 219-212 vote.
+The new president’s vision for flushing cash to individuals, businesses, states and cities battered by COVID-19 passed on a near party-line 219-212 vote early Saturday.
 That ships the massive measure to the Senate, where Democrats seem bent on resuscitating their minimum wage push and fights could erupt over state aid and other issues.

 Democrats said the still-faltering economy and the half-million American lives lost demanded quick, decisive action.
 GOP lawmakers, they said, were out of step with a public that polling shows largely views the bill favorably.